Transferring Property to and from an LLC

 There may also be tax advantages.
 Ask your CPA or other tax professional.

-It is simple and easy to transfer your rental property to a limited liability company or LLC.
+It is simple and easy to transfer your rental property to a Limited Liability Company or LLC.

-Good to know: Your LLC does not need to be a Texas limited liability company.
+Good to know: Your LLC does not need to be a Texas Limited Liability Company.
 As long as your LLC is properly formed in any State, and is in good standing with that State, you can transfer your Texas rental properties to the LLC.

-LLC or Trust for Real Estate
+LLC or Trust – Which is Better for Texas Real Estate?

 Transfer Property From an LLC to an Individual